KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-We’ll use a boolean to indicate if player started playing.
+Use a boolean to indicate whether the player has started playing.

 ```
 // States
 bool started_playing_{false};
 ```

-And a function which resets this state value.
+Add a function which resets this state value.

 ```
 // Reset state values